Man charged with Edgar County murder

 Illinois State Police detectives arrested Preston Wallace, 20, of Paris, on Friday for the first-degree murder of Gary L. White of Paris.

-State police said on Aug.
+State police said that on Aug.
 6, Paris police responded to a fight in front of a home in the 700 block of North Central Street and found the 69-year-old Mr. White with serious injuries.
-He was taken to an area hospital where he died on Monday, Aug.
-8.
+He was taken to an area hospital where he died Monday.

 They also obtained a second warrant for the arrest of Gabriel Wallace, 38, of Paris, after he was charged with aggravated battery and mob action in connection with the fight.